Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 RELATED: Top 11 Handguns In 9mm For Less Than $750

-6. Glock 19
+Glock 19

-I picked the Glock 19 as a go-to handgun because of frame size.
+I picked the Glock 19 as a go-to handgun because of its frame size.
 If you are in a household with multiple occupants, say a husband and wife, you’ll probably want a gun that both folks are comfortable holding on to.

 I felt the 19 was a nice in-between for most people.
-It’s not as large as some of the full frames but not as small as the subcompacts, and therefore, more comfortable in a wider range of hands.
+It’s not as large as some of the full frames but not as small as the subcompacts and, therefore, more comfortable in a wider range of hands.

 With a 15-round 9mm capacity, highly accurate barrel, and spare magazines readily available, the G19 is a great defense handgun with every accessory you can imagine at your disposal.